peterdresslar/semantic-graphql/GRAPHQL_TO_OWL_NOTES.md

 ## Examples

-GraphQL SDL: For the following GraphQL Schema:
+In this example we will start with a *non*-kitchen sink approach and just look at some high-level concepts.
+For the following GraphQL Schema (SDL):

 ```js
 "This is a Company"